-The Windows 10 Creators Update (v1703) is the update came with lots of features…
+The Windows 10 Creators Update (v1703) is the update that came with lots of features…

 …(Top 7 Features of Windows 10 Creators Update & How to Get Windows 10 Creators Update?) and issues as well.